-Students with temporary or permanent disabilities or medical condition may apply for accommodations.
+Students with temporary or permanent disabilities may apply for accommodations.
 To be considered for an accommodation, a student must register with Columbia College's Accessibility Services by making an appointment with an Accessibility Services Advisor - Main Office - Bldg.
 802 or emailing accessibilityservices@columbia.ab.ca.
 The Department Chair or facilitator is not able to provide you with any accommodations without you taking this step.
-Please refer to Columbia College's website to review the Student Accommodation Policy (ADM-P1888) and Student Guide to Accessibility Services (SSCM-001).
+Please refer to Columbia College's website to review the Accommodation Policy and Handbook (ADM-P188).